Garuda Wisnu Kencana: Bali’s Epitome of Culture

 Where to Eat around GWK?

-Yes, there are restaurants inside the park and they’re surprisingly good.
-You’ll find everything from Balinese favorites like Nasi Campur and Sate Lilit to western options if you’re craving comfort food.
+Yes, there are dining options in the park, and they're well above what you might expect: everything from Balinese staples such as Nasi Campur and Sate Lilit to comfort food Westerners will appreciate.

-Pro tip: Sit at one of the open-air cafés facing the statue in the late afternoon.
-Order an iced coffee or coconut and just soak it all in.
-Watching the sunset with Vishnu and Garuda in front of you?
-That’s a Bali moment right there.
+Pro tip: Sit at an open-air café facing the statue in late afternoon and order iced coffee or a coconut.
+Soak it all in as the sunset rises with Vishnu and Garuda in view-that's a real Bali moment.

 Address: Jl.
 Raya Uluwatu, Ungasan, South Kuta, Badung, Bali.
 Garuda Wisnu Kencana